ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 the spec file that was output earlier.

 #### Viewing Metrics
+#### Option 1: AWS CloudWatch
+1) Open the [AWS CloudWatch](https://aws.amazon.com/cloudwatch) product on your AWS Console
+2) Click "All Metrics" on the left pane
+3) Click the "Custom Namespace" that matches the name of the spec file

+#### Option 2: Prometheus
 To view metrics, first download and install [Prometheus](https://prometheus.io/download/) using the following commands:
 ```bash